JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

 ### self consistency

-We now want to use the scf workflow of the KKRhost code.
-In the previous step we already got the calculation parameters and a structure node which will be inputs to our calculation.
+We now want to use the SCF workflow of the KKRhost code.
+In the previous step, we already got the calculation parameters and a structure node which will be inputs to our calculation.

-To find out how to use the scf workflow we have a look at the help of the command line tool: `aiida-kkr launch scf -h`.
+To find out how to use the SCF workflow we have a look at the help of the command line tool: `aiida-kkr launch scf -h`.

 In addition to the nodes we used above we need to specify options for the computer (`queue_name` etc.) which come already prepared.
 The following `Dict` node can be used to run calculations on the `th1` queue:
 ```shell